Detailing Training Courses For Enthusiasts & Professionals

 By ensuring each detailer is trained in the correct application methods, Kamikaze Collection is able to enforce quality control, so the reputation of their coatings will not fall victim to bad press as a result of inept application procedures.

-We have put a lot of time and effort into identifying the types of courses our customers would find valuable, whether they’re professional detailers, enthusiasts, or whether they’re thinking about starting their own detailing business.
+We have put a lot of time and effort into identifying the types of detailing training courses our customers would find valuable, whether they’re professional detailers, enthusiasts, or whether they’re thinking about starting their own detailing business.
 Our courses provide everything they need.
 We even run a 5-day course that includes the basics of marketing, customer management and company branding for those who know they need a holistic approach. – Jez Gilman, Managing Director, UF